Hepatitis C (HCV)

 HIV and HCV Co-Infection

-Because both HIV and HCV can be spread by contact with infected blood, many people are infected with both viruses.
+Because both HIV and HCV can be spread by contact with infected blood, many people are living with both viruses.
 This is called co-infection.
 Co-infection is even more common among people who inject street drugs and live with HIV.

 It is important for people living with HIV to know whether they have HCV.